DhruvJ22/DhruvJ22.github.io/_pages/experiences.md

 <hr style="border:1px solid grey">
 _January 2023 - Present_

 The course was centered around teaching students the principles of engineering through experiential learning by leveraging MATLAB, Python, and Raspberry Pi.
-I assisted the students with in-class questions and the operation logistics of various projects and activities of the course.
+I assisted the students with in-class questions and the operational logistics of various projects and activities of the course.
 <br>
 <br>